spec-framework/documentation/output/book.md

 ###5\.4\.
 The UI Framework binding

-The bindings is an object that is used to resolve the name of the adapter at run time\.
+The binding is an object that is used to resolve the name of the adapter at run time\.
 This allows for the same model to be used with several UI frameworks\.